 The full 48 item by 42 countries matrix of values captured and used is presented in Supporting Information S2 Table, and the data sources and accessed dates in Supporting Information S3 Table.
 Almost all numeric items were measured within the last three years.
 For 25 (52.1%) of the measures complete data sets were obtained.
 For five of the Public Trust and Awareness measures there were no comparable studies in the rest of the world countries.
 Some individual items were not available for some small countries.
 Full data sets were obtained for eleven of the thirteen Demographic and Socio-economic measures and for five of the seven Political System measures.
 Supporting Information S4 Table gives the number of national values captured for each Measure.
 All data could be considered static in the short term except age of prime minister – three countries changed prime minister in the study period and the date-relevant age was used in calculations.
 Data definitions and sources are given in Supporting Material S3 Table, while Prime Minister details are in Supporting Information S5 Table.

-Health Impact of Covid-19 first Waves
+Health Impact of Covid-19 Pandemic first Waves

 The Covid-19 total mortality data per million, cumulative at 31 May and 30 November 2020, and the Case rate by 14-day average as at 6 December, were obtained.
 Table 1 shows these data.